Friday, April 13, 2012

 Isengard

 Isengard is known primarily as the one-man black/folk metal band by Fenriz from Darkthrone.
 Thing is, Isengard was black metal before Darkthrone was.
 In 1989, when Isengard's first demo came out (Spectres Over Gorgoroth), Darkthrone was still a death metal band.
 Fenriz has admitted in interviews that he created Isengard as an outlet for music that was decidedly different from Darkthrone.
-Unlike old Darkthrone, Isengard clearly had strong black metal elements, such as the vocals and a more blackened guitar tone.
+Unlike early Darkthrone, Isengard clearly had strong black metal elements, such as the vocals and a more blackened guitar tone.
 There are still death metal elements, but compared to what Darkthrone was doing in this time period, it was much more black metal.

 "Dark Lord of Gorgoroth" is from the first demo, 1989's Spectres Over Gorgoroth